-On March 15, 2021, the TSX approved the Company's notice to initiate an NCIB, for its common shares.
-Pursuant to the NCIB, the Company may purchase for cancellation up to 5,197,612 of its Common Shares during the 12-month period commencing March 17, 2021, and ending March 16, 2022, representing approximately 10% of the Company's "public float" (as calculated in accordance with TSX rules).
-Purchases subject to the NCIB will be carried out pursuant to open market transactions through the facilities of the TSX or alternative trading systems, if eligible, by BMO Nesbitt Burns Inc., on behalf of Frontera, in accordance with the Company's automatic share purchase plan and applicable regulatory requirements.
-As at December 31, 2021, the Company had repurchased for cancellation a total of 3,855,400 Common Shares under the NCIB at a volume weighted average price of C\$5.59 per share (or approximately C\$21.5 million).
-As at March 1, 2022, the Company had repurchased for cancellation a total of 4,051,100 Common Shares for approximately C\$23.0 million under its NCIB, with an additional 1,146,512 Common Shares available for repurchase under the NCIB.
+On March 15, 2022, the TSX approved the Company's notice to initiate an NCIB, for its common shares.
+Pursuant to the NCIB, the Company may purchase for cancellation up to 4,787,976 of its Common Shares during the 12-month period commencing March 17, 2022, and ending March 16, 2023, representing approximately 10% of the Company's "public float" (as calculated in accordance with TSX rules).
+Purchases subject to the NCIB are carried out pursuant to open market transactions through the facilities of the TSX or alternative trading systems, if eligible, by BMO Nesbitt

+Burns Inc., on behalf of Frontera, in accordance with the Company's automatic share purchase plan and applicable regulatory requirements.
+As at December 31, 2022, the Company had repurchased for cancellation a total of 3,808,900 Common Shares under the NCIB at a volume weighted average price of C\$12.50 per share (or approximately C\$47.6 million).
+As at March 1, 2023, the Company had repurchased for cancellation a total of 4,270,100 Common Shares under its NCIB for approximately \$40.9 million, with an additional 517,876 Common Shares remaining available for repurchase under the NCIB.
+Under the prior NCIB that expired on March 16, 2022, the Company repurchased for cancellation during the twelve-month term a total of 4,243,600 Common Shares for approximately \$25.0 million.